bekk/bekk-christmas/post/elm/wip-outbound-ports.md

   outside world (JavaScript).
 description: elm ports
 ---
 It is easy to imagine that we will have the need to communicate something from inside our Elm app to JavaScript.
-We might be using some browser API that doesn't exist in Elm and that is needed to be imported in JavaScript (FIX THIS).
+We might be using some browser API that doesn't exist in Elm and that is needed to be imported in JavaScript (FIX THIS SENTENCE).

 First we will declare our outgoing port.